matto2/convert-a-theme_to11ty/README.md

 TODOS:
 * Pre-fill today's date by default
 * Add detailed descriptions of categories in popovers
+* Trigger number picker on iOs (instead of keyboard with numbers)
 * Turn into an app?
 Currently this only works as a _form_ so needs to be done all at once.
 Would be nice to preserve states so Tamra can fill it out throughout the day, and maybe have it automatically send / reset at midnight each day...
 (Can 11ty do that?
 Does it need to be turned into a PWA?
 Vue or React?)
 * Expose records of each day in searchable archive (with filters, etc)
 * "White label" it - make it available to help other people??